 Prostate cancer cells rely on testosterone to grow and proliferate.
 HRT, also known as androgen deprivation therapy (ADT), diminishes the body's testosterone production.
 This reduction imposes a starvation of sorts on prostate cancer cells, impeding their growth and potentially leading to their decline.

 Despite the effectiveness of HRT in managing prostate cancer, patients may experience side effects.
 These can range from hot flashes, reduced sex drive, and fatigue to more long-term concerns such as bone thinning and muscle loss.
-Its important for patients to discuss these potential side effects with their healthcare provider, to understand both the benefits and the risks associated with hormone therapy.
+Patients need to discuss these potential side effects with their healthcare provider, to understand both the benefits and the risks associated with hormone therapy.

 Managing side effects is a crucial aspect of treatment.
 Incorporating a balanced diet rich in calcium and vitamin D can help in maintaining bone health.
 Foods like fortified cereals, leafy green vegetables, and dairy alternatives such as almond milk or soy milk are excellent sources of these nutrients.
 Regular exercise, particularly weight-bearing and muscle-strengthening exercises, can also play a significant role in mitigating bone and muscle loss.